ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 ### CommonMsgInfo

 Initially, each message must first store `CommonMsgInfo` ([TL-B](https://github.com/ton-blockchain/ton/blob/24dc184a2ea67f9c47042b4104bbb4d82289fac1/crypto/block/block.tlb#L123-L130)) or `CommonMsgInfoRelaxed` ([TL-B](https://github.com/ton-blockchain/ton/blob/24dc184a2ea67f9c47042b4104bbb4d82289fac1/crypto/block/block.tlb#L132-L137)).
-This allows us to define technical details that relate to the transaction type, transaction time, recipient address, technical flags, and fees.
+This allows us to define technical details that relate to the message type, message time, recipient address, technical flags, and fees.

 By reading `block.tlb` file, we can notice three types of CommonMsgInfo: `int_msg_info$0`, `ext_in_msg_info$10`, `ext_out_msg_info$11`.
 We will not go into specific details detailing the specificities of the `ext_out_msg_info` TL-B structure.
-That said, it is an external transaction type that a smart contract can send for using as external logs.
+That said, it is an external message type that a smart contract can send for using as external logs.
 For examples of this format, consider having a closer look at the [Elector]((https://tonscan.org/address/Ef8zMzMzMzMzMzMzMzMzMzMzMzMzMzMzMzMzMzMzMzMzM0vF)) contract.

 [Looking at TL-B](https://github.com/ton-blockchain/ton/blob/24dc184a2ea67f9c47042b4104bbb4d82289fac1/crypto/block/block.tlb#L127-L128), you’ll notice that **only the CommonMsgInfo is available when used with the ext_in_msg_info type**.
-This is because transaction type fields such as `src`, `created_lt`, `created_at`, and others are rewritten by validators during transaction handling.
-In this case, the `src` transaction type is most important because when transactions are sent, the sender is unknown, and is written by validators during verification.
+This is because message fields such as `src`, `created_lt`, `created_at`, and others are rewritten by validators during transaction handling.
+In this case, the `src` field in message is most important because when messages are sent, the sender is unknown, and is written by validators during verification.
 This ensures that the address in the `src` field is correct and cannot be manipulated.

 However, the `CommonMsgInfo` structure only supports the `MsgAddress` specification, but the sender’s address is typically unknown and it is required to write the `addr_none` (two zero bits `00`).
 In this case, the `CommonMsgInfoRelaxed` structure is used, which supports the `addr_none` address.
 For the `ext_in_msg_info` (used for incoming external messages), the `CommonMsgInfo` structure is used because these message types don’t make use of a sender and always use the [MsgAddressExt](https://hub.com/ton/ton.blockchain/ton/blob/24dc184a2ea67f9c47042b4104bbb4d82289fac1/crypto/block/block.tlb#L100) structure (the `addr_none$00` meaning two zero bits), which means there is no need to overwrite the data.